 Digitalisation transforms the society we live in today: It changes the way we communicate, learn, work, and live.
 Digital technologies provide access to information anytime and anywhere and promise to empower users around the world by delivering more and easier opportunities for transparency and social participation.
-Despite this potential, modern societies are increasingly witnessing a gaping chasm of inequality as social actors experience differential results of ubiquitous digitalisation around the world.
-Understanding and finding ways to solve this paradox is a primary motivation for the Weizenbaum Conference 2019.
+Despite this potential, modern societies are increasingly witnessing a gaping chasm of inequality as social actors experience varying results of ubiquitous digitalisation around the world.
+Understanding and finding ways to solve this paradox was a primary motivation for the 2nd Weizenbaum Conference.

 c/o Weizenbaum Institute for the Networked Society:

 Tel: +49 (30) 700 141 003

 About the Weizenbaum Institute